5th Volunteer Battalion, Royal Scots

-The 5th Volunteer Battalion was a reserve volunteer battalion of the Royal Scots that existed from 1859 - 1908.
+The 5th Volunteer Battalion was a Volunteer Force battalion of the Royal Scots that existed from 1859 - 1908.
 It participated in The Second Boer War and gained its one and only battle honour from that war.

 History

 The 5th Volunteer Battalion can trace its history to August 6, 1859 when 153 men from Leith created two new rifle companies and in December became known as the "1st Mid-Lothian (Leith) Rifle Volunteer Corps" with four companies.
 In 1863 the 4th Mid-Lothian (Corstorphine) Rifle Volunteer Corps amalgamated with the regiment and formed the new 9th, 10th, and 11th Companies.
 In 1884 the regiment was re-organized and reduced to 10 Companies.
 Later in 1888 it joined the Royal Scots as the 5th Volunteer Battalion.
 During the South African War 196 of its members served with the Royal Scots where Captain Campbell and Corporal T. H. Greg gained the Mentioned in dispatches and later the Distinguished Conduct Medal.
 In No.3 company Private J. G. Lockhard gained another Mentioned in dispatches.
 After its disbandment and dispersion into the Territorial Force the battalion's traditions were kept up by the 5th, later 7th battalions.